nitikagupta1403/WeaveAI/notes/WHY_VAE.md

 mu = Dense(latent_dim)(x)
 logvar = Dense(latent_dim)(x)

-# RQ2: Why can't we directly sample from a Gaussian?
+# RQ2 — Why can't we directly sample from the latent distribution?

-## Problem
+## The Problem

-After introducing a probabilistic latent space, each input image is no longer represented by a single latent vector.
-Instead, the encoder predicts the parameters of a Gaussian distribution:

-- Mean (μ)
-- Variance (σ²)
+The encoder predicts a Gaussian distribution using its mean (μ) and variance (σ²).

 A natural implementation would be: